BackgroundTask

 A BackgroundTask does not actually execute any code, only act as a handler, primarily to query the status of the task, and to cancel the task.

-If you are looking to execute code in the background consider using rusts threading API, or if you want the core to execute the task on a worker thread, use the crate::worker_thread API.
+If you are looking to execute code in the background, consider using rusts threading API, or if you want the core to execute the task on a worker thread, instead use the crate::worker_thread API.

-NOTE: If you do not call BackgroundTask::finish or BackgroundTask::cancel the task will persist even after it has been dropped.
+NOTE: If you do not call BackgroundTask::finish or BackgroundTask::cancel, the task will persist even after it has been dropped, use OwnedBackgroundTaskGuard to ensure the task is finished, see BackgroundTask::enter for usage.

 Implementations§